 It never hurts to get more organized in life.

-It helps a person maximize time, focus on important things and make the most of every opportunity.
-I realize it’s always a work in progress.
-At times, I get one thing organized in life, only to realize some other area now needs attention.
+Organizing helps a person maximize time, focus on important things, and make the most of every opportunity.
+Organizing is always a work in progress.
+At times, I get one thing organized in life, only to realize another area needs attention.
 But be encouraged – today is a great day to get things organized.
 Start with something small and get it together.

 I just finished re-reading John Maxwell’s book, Develop the Leader Within You.
-He listed ten ways to get life organized and I thought I’d share them with you.
-Here’s his list:
+Here is his list of ten ways to get life organized:

 Set Your Priorities

-What is it that you need to bump to the top of the list?
-What are your top most important items you need to do?
+What do you need to bump to the top of the list?
+What are your top most important items to do?
 Those are your priorities.

 Place Your Priorities on the Calendar

-What gets calendared gets done.
-I’m a firm believer in this because I’ve seen it work in my own life.
-When I put some goals on the calendar and then break them down over the course of a few weeks or months, amazing things happen.
+What gets put on the calendar gets done.
+I’m a firm believer in this because I’ve seen it work in my life.
+Amazing things happen when I put goals on the calendar and break them down over the course of a few weeks or months.

-Productivity needs to be tempered with some reality.
-You need to be sure to plan in time for things that you can’t control – interruptions, phone calls from family members, car trouble, house trouble, sick kids, you name it – something always happens.
-Allow for some cushion in your day.
+Productivity needs to be tempered with reality.
+Plan in time for things that you can’t control.
+Interruptions, phone calls from family members, car trouble, house trouble, sick kids, you name it – something always happens.
+Allow for cushion in your day.